JayaramKrovvidi/lans-backend/README.md

 The LANS application uses a dataset of news articles for evaluation purposes.
 The dataset is stored in the `./data/fr_covid_news_8k.csv` file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We would like to express our gratitude to the contributors and developers of the various libraries and models used in this project.
+I would like to express my gratitude to the contributors [@Gaurav Aggarwal](https://github.com/gaurav-aggarwall) and [@Shreejay Jahagirdar](https://github.com/shreejay23) for the models and process flows created in this project.
 Their contributions have been invaluable in creating LANS.

 ## Contact

-For any inquiries or feedback, please contact the project team at lans@example.com.
+For any inquiries or feedback, please contact the project team at

-**Note**: Replace `lans@example.com` with the appropriate email address.
+- jayaram.krovvidi@outlook.com
+- mail.gauravagg@gmail.com
+- shreejay.va@gmail.com

 ---